iamtgiri/Book_Recommendation_System/README.md

 ## 🌟 Acknowledgments

-I am sincerely grateful to Nitish Singh (YouTube: [CampusX](https://learnwith.campusx.in/)) for inspiring this project.
+I am sincerely grateful to Nitish Singh ([CampusX](https://learnwith.campusx.in/)) for inspiring this project.
 Special thanks to the creators of the dataset and the developers of the open-source libraries that made this project possible.

 ---